-The on-campus and online Associate Degree in Business Management provides students interested in careers in business management with a foundational level of coursework that will prepare them for a career in the world of business.
+The on-campus and online Associate in Business.
+This Business Degree provides students interested in careers in business management with a foundational level of coursework that will prepare them for a career in the world of business.
 The program not only provides coursework that will give you the knowledge and skills needed for a career in business management, but also do so from a real-world perspective.

 The College of Business Administration (COBA) maintains close ties with the employers who hire our graduates.
 Business leaders not only serve on the COBA’s advisory boards to ensure that our degree programs remain current and relevant to the demands and expectations of the marketplace, they also participate with faculty members in the classroom.